Kidepo Valley National Park

-Five primate species have been recorded in Kidepo valley including the localized patas monkey.
+Five primate species have been recorded including the localized patas monkey.
 Predators are particularly well represented, with 22 species resident.
 Of these the black-backed jackal, African hunting dog, bat-eared fox, striped hyena, aardwolf, cheetah and caracal are found in no other Ugandan national park.
-Other predators recorded in Kidepo are the side-striped jackal, spotted hyena, leopard, lion and a variety of must lids, genets, mongooses and small cats.
-A remarkable 17 antelope’s species occur in Kidepo seven of these are found nowhere else in Uganda: namely Grant’s gazelle, greater kudu, lesser kudu, roan antelope, Beira Oryx, Guenther’s dik-di and mount reedbuck.
-Other antelope species found in Kidepo are the Jackson’s hartebeest, topi, eland, bushbuck, common duiker, klipspringer, oribi, Deffassa waterbuck, Uganda Kob and bohor reedbuck.
-Kidepo valley national park also supports population of elephant, burchell’s zebra, warthog, bushpig and buffaloes.
-The black rhinoceros become extinct in Kidepo, while giraffe are threatened with local extinction.
+Other predators recorded within Kidepo valley national park are the side-striped jackal, spotted hyena, leopard, lion and a variety of must lids, genets, mongooses and small cats.
+A remarkable 17 antelope’s species occur seven of these are found nowhere else in Uganda: namely Grant’s gazelle, greater kudu, lesser kudu, roan antelope, Beira Oryx, Guenther’s dik-dik and mount reedbuck.
+Other antelope species found are the Jackson’s hartebeest, topi, eland, bushbuck, common duiker, klipspringer, oribi, Deffassa waterbuck, Uganda Kob and bohor reedbuck.
+Kidepo valley national park also supports population of African elephant, burchell’s zebra, warthog, bushpig, and African buffaloe.
+The black rhinoceros become extinct, while giraffe are threatened with local extinction.

 The northeast is home to Uganda's most singular ethnic group, the A'karamojongo, normadic pastoralists whose love of cattle has obsessive quality rivalling that of the Maasai of Kenya, and Tanzania.
 The A’karamajongo of northeast is divided into six groups, each with its own dialect of the Nilotic Karamoja language.

 This gorilla tour takes you to Rushaga sector where you take part in the habituation process.

 Gorilla tracking on two consecutive days but different families in Bwindi foerst.